Category Archives: Danish Royals

 Sophie of Pomerania, Christian III’s stepmother; Credit – Wikipedia

 King Christian III had a long dispute with his widowed stepmother Sophie of Pomerania about her property.
 First, Christian II claimed Gottorp Castle for himself and forced Sophia to retire to Kiel Castle.
-Sophie considered the lands that her husband had bestowed upon her as her private property and continued conflicts with Christian III and his son and successor Frederik II over revenue management and the appointment of civil servants.
+Sophie considered the lands her husband had bestowed upon her as her private property and continued conflicts with Christian III and his son and successor Frederik II over revenue management and the appointment of civil servants.

 Tomb of King Christian III and Dorothea of Saxe-Lauenburg – Photo by Susan Flantzer